 The Philosophical Foundations of Ninja Training

 Ninjas, known in Japanese as shinobi, operated during the turbulent Sengoku period (1467–1600) and beyond.
-While popular culture often emphasizes their acrobatics and weapon skills, the true edge of a ninja lay in an extraordinary mental state.
+While popular culture emphasizes acrobatics and weapon skills, the true edge of a ninja lay in an extraordinary mental state.
 Meditation and mental discipline were not optional extras—they were the bedrock upon which all physical training was built.
 The ninja’s philosophy drew from three main sources: Shinto, Taoism, and Buddhism, with Zen and Esoteric Buddhism (Mikkyo) providing the most direct influence on their psychological training.

 Central to this mindset were the concepts of mushin (no mind) and fudoshin (immovable mind).
 Mushin refers to a state of total presence where the mind is free from thoughts, hesitation, or emotion—allowing the body to react instantly and without conscious interference.
 Fudoshin, on the other hand, is an unshakable calm that prevents fear, anger, or surprise from disrupting one’s judgment.
 Together, these two states formed the mental armor of the shinobi, enabling them to move through hostile territory and face death with equanimity.